Pfizer Vaccine 12 – 15 years – FAQ

 Below are common questions presented to Public Health.
 If you have any unanswered questions please email Health.Promotion@gha.gi.
 Note, the risk-benefit strongly in favour of vaccination for almost all groups is less clear-cut for children (and young people aged 12 to 15 years).
 Young people and their parents will need to understand potential benefits, potential side effects and the balance between them prior to the decision to proceed with COVID-19 vaccination.

 Why are you offering a covid vaccination to 12-15 year olds?

 The good news is that most cases of corona virus infection in children result in a milder illness than adults.
 Ongoing research is showing us that long covid complications are not as common in children as we once thought.

 What we do know is that 12-15 year olds can carry the virus and pass this onto household and social contacts.
 If the household contacts have a long term illness or are elderly then there is a risk that this younger age group could pass on infections to the wider community.
-This is a specific consideration for Gibraltar where we know that there is a real strength of community.
+This is a specific consideration for Gibraltar where we have a very close-knit community.

-We also know that some children are missing school as a result of testing positive for covid.
+We also know that some children are missing school as a result of testing positive for COVID-19.

 To try reduce the amount of virus we have still circulating in our community, and the chances of spread to those most vulnerable, we are offering vaccinations to 12-15 year olds.

 The Pfizer mRNA vaccine effectiveness against COVID-19 with partial immunization (≥14 days after first dose but before second dose) is around 80%.